tommy-pea/tommy-pea.me/index.markdown

 {% include feature_row id="intro" type="center" %}

 I studied at the University of Auckland.
 I have a Bachelor of Engineering (Honours) with First Class Honours specialising in Engineering Science and a Bachelor of Music majoring in Classical Performance on violin.

-Since graduating, I have worked in the transport sector at WSP - a global engineering consultancy - between Wellington, Auckland, Leeds, and London.
+Since graduating, I have worked at WSP for three years between Wellington, Auckland, Leeds, and London in the transport sector.
+My most recent role was Transport Net Zero Consultant at WSP UK in London.

 {% include feature_row id="feature_row" %}